 Ask yourself how hungry you are.
 It’s easy to fall prey to meal or snack timing.
 For example, at noon you think you’re hungry for lunch, or at 2pm you think you’re hungry for your usual afternoon snack.
 Routine becomes more important than physical hunger.
 When you decide to eat, after step #1, first assess how hungry you feel.
 Will a small snack satisfy you?
 Or do need a more satisfying, full meal?
 Check in with yourself first, then eat accordingly.

 Take your time.
 It’s common to eat a meal or snack so quickly that fullness cues don’t register (in time).
 Slow down!
 Time yourself with a meal or snack today, and then try to extend that by 5-10 minutes tomorrow.
-See what a difference it makes to eat slowly, and allow the digestive system to communicate that you’ve had enough.
+Take time to read amelia’s blog for extra tips and see what a difference it makes to eat slowly, and allow the digestive system to communicate that you’ve had enough.

 Identify your triggers.
 We all have them!
 Boredom and stress are two of the more common workplace snacking triggers.
 But eating may also be triggered by timing (see #3), procrastination, or a need for comfort.
 Whatever your personal trigger may be, it’s important to identify and differentiate that from physical hunger.
 Once you know your triggers, you can start to experiment with different ways to cope with emotions.
 Remember, food will only cure hunger!